TylerLH/github-latest-commits-widget/README.md

 Things to Note
 -----------

-+ Width and height are hardcoded.
-Be sure to specify the default values (500x250) in your iframe and overload those values in the css if you want to change them.
++ This widget tries to be responsive.
+Be sure to specify the size you want to the widget to render at via the iframe's attributes or your stylesheet.